augustdua/6degrees/IPV6_CLOUDFLARE_SETUP.md

   - `share.6degree.app` (backend/sharing)
   - `api.6degree.app` (API endpoint)

+## Should You Proxy Both Frontend and Backend?

+**YES - You should proxy BOTH frontend and backend through Cloudflare.**

+### Why Both?

+1. **Frontend is NOT already proxied**: Even if your frontend is on Lovable (which may have its own CDN), it's not behind Cloudflare.
+The Vite proxy (`/api` → `localhost:3001`) is only for local development.

+2. **Backend is NOT proxied**: Your backend on Railway is directly accessible and not behind Cloudflare.

+3. **Production API calls**: In production, your frontend makes direct API calls to:
+   - `api.6degree.app` or `share.6degree.app` (which point to Railway)
+   - Or directly to `6degreesbackend-production.up.railway.app`

+4. **Benefits of proxying both**:
+   - ✅ IPv6 support (critical for Jio users)
+   - ✅ DDoS protection for both services
+   - ✅ CDN caching for static assets (frontend) and API responses (backend)
+   - ✅ SSL/TLS termination
+   - ✅ Better global performance
+   - ✅ Unified security policies

+### What to Proxy

+Enable Cloudflare proxy (orange cloud) for:
+- ✅ `6degree.app` (frontend)
+- ✅ `api.6degree.app` (backend API)
+- ✅ `share.6degree.app` (backend sharing endpoints)

 ## Solution: Cloudflare Dual-Stack (IPv4 + IPv6)

 Cloudflare will automatically provide IPv6 connectivity by: